 The first step, of course, is to determine how solid your credit is and what factors may be driving it down.
-You can do so by pulling your credit reports for free each year at AnnualCreditReport.com and viewing your free credit report summary, updated each month, on Credit.com.)
+You can do so by pulling your credit reports for free each year at AnnualCreditReport.com and viewing your free credit report summary, updated every 14 days, on Credit.com.)

 Everyone’s credit profile is different, but you can generally improve your score by settling any defaults, paying down high credit card balances, checking for errors and limiting credit inquiries.
 You can also build good credit in the long-term by paying all bills on time consistently, keeping the amount of debt you owe below at least 30% and ideally 10% of your available credit and adding a diverse set of accounts (installment accounts like car loans or mortgages and revolving accounts like credit cards) as your wallet and score can handle them.

 More on Credit Reports & Credit Scores: